×

 We asked people in Falmouth if they could share any humorous cultural blunders they commited.
 They wrote:

 "In Falmouth, it is important to be respectful of traditional cultural practices and avoid making insensitive jokes in public.
 It is also important to dress modestly and respect the customs of local families.
 It is considered offensive to start conversations about money and haggle aggressively over prices.
-Additionally, taking photos of people without their consent or disturbing cultural sites is frowned upon," explained one person living in Falmouth, Jamaica, Jamaica.
+Additionally, taking photos of people without their consent or disturbing cultural sites is frowned upon," said one expat in Falmouth, Jamaica.

 What are healthcare services like in Falmouth?